Article By: Leanne Ridgeway

 Per the official announcement, this follow-up to their self-released 2010 début ‘26 Mean and Heavy‘ is the product of “mushroom-induced brawls, dashed expectations, and a band that’s coming back stronger than it ever was before.”
 After listening to the album, as well as having experienced all three of these criteria at least once in the span of my lifetime (minus a ‘band’), I most assuredly vouch for that statement as an accurate claim.
 This album has so much going on within each individual song that it caused an internal struggle within the space between my ears that damned near bordered on atomic piling.

-For all of Bronc’s almost apologetic explanation of the five mixes and three masterings for ‘7 Cremation Ground / Meditation‘, those potentially agonizing decisions were chosen wisely and not a moment is wasted during any of these songs.
-Primarily clean male vocals comfortable in his natural range, it blends seamlessly from track to track with certain songs featuring softly strong female vocals.
-I didn’t expect the switch, but there’s no distraction with the changes in tonal gender, it fits like it’s meant to.
+For all of Bronc’s almost apologetic explanation of the five mixes and three masterings for ‘7 Cremation Ground / Meditation‘, those potentially agonizing decisions were chosen wisely, and not a moment is wasted during any of these songs.
+Primarily clean male vocals comfortable in his natural range, it blends seamlessly from track to track with certain background harmonies and one song featuring softly strong female vocals.
+I didn’t expect the switch in lead voice, but there’s no distraction with the changes in tonal gender, it fits like it’s meant to.

 For a total of 40 minutes, with no song over 4.5 minutes, no song sits still long enough to allow your mind to drift.
 I find the entire album to be disturbingly gorgeous.
 “Transcendental Medication” is the stand out for me, but I have no truly solid explanation why except for that… fucking… tone… in the riff and bass kicking in right at the 0.50 mark.
 It bounces on my skull like a stone hammer.